-Granted, these diseases are rare and require the right circumstances, but it’s still wise to use tick and flea prevention when it’s so easy to do so.
+Granted, these diseases are rare and require the right circumstances to cause illness, but it's still wise to use tick and flea prevention when it's so easy to do so.
 Even if you have an indoor cat, you can still bring things like ticks, mites, or fleas into your home.

 A monthly prevention medication is a simple but highly effective manner of preventing these pest-borne illnesses.
-Some owners opt for more natural pest control methods.
+Some pet parents opt for more natural pest control methods.
 You should talk to your veterinarian before making decisions about how to protect your cat from fleas and ticks.

 The best form of keeping your cat safe is through prevention.

 What do you do to ensure that your cat is living all of their nine lives safely?
 Are there other preventable accidents that cat lovers should watch out for?
 Let us know in the comments below!